 They are feeling the quad muscles working but it puts a lot of stress and strain on the knees, leading to pain and potentially a full blown injury.

 What they should be doing is leaning back with their weight on their heels, and squatting like they are sitting into a chair.
 This becomes more of a glute/hamstring exercise than an actual quad muscle exercise.

 Suspension Training Squat Exercise (correct position)

 3. Suspension Training Rowing Exercise

 Often people will get into the angled position and then they will bring the elbows back too far, bringing the chest and the head forward.
-Now that elbows are passing the body, 45 degrees, it puts a lot of stress and strain on the rotator cuff, AC joint, and shoulder.
+Now the elbows are passing the body, 45 degrees, it puts a lot of stress and strain on the rotator cuff, AC joint, and shoulder.
 Also, bringing that head forward adds more stress and strain on that shoulder.

 Suspension Training Rowing Exercise (wrong position)

 When you are strong in that upper body you are hitting the right muscles.
 You are hitting the shoulder blade muscles, rhomboids, and lat muscles.
 You are focusing on the muscles as opposed to putting unnecessary stress and strain on the shoulder joint and on the different joints within that shoulder.

 Suspension Training Rowing Exercise (correct position)

 3. Suspension Training Plank Exercise

 There are two things that often happen here; the suspension trainer being too high up so the individual is at too steep of a slope, and that steep of a slope is putting unnecessary stress and strain on the shoulder and on that AC joint.
 You want to make sure that the length allows you to get into a good plank position.